-More Reasons to Stop at Wall Drug
+Top Things to do at Wall Drug

-The Western art collection should not be missed.
+The Western Art collection should not be missed.
 Gracing the knotty-pine walls, find over 300 pieces of original art, especially western oil landscapes.
 Including two pieces painted by the Mount Rushmore architect, Gutzon Borglum.
 In all, the art collection is worth more than $3 million.

 The Pharmacy Museum offers a quaint look at the apothecary storefront from years ago.

 The stuffed and mounted animal heads excite the animal spotters.

 Where’s Wall Drug Store

-Located at 510 Main Street, off Interstate 90 exits 109 and 110, near Badlands National Park.
+Wall Drug is located conveniently off Interstate 90 that cuts east-west across South Dakota.
+Its address is 510 Main Street, off Interstate 90 exits 109 and 110, near Badlands National Park.
 It’s open daily from 8 a.m. to 8 p.m.
-The Café is daily 8 a.m. to 7:15 p.m.
+The Pharmacy is open Monday to Friday from 8:30 a.m. – 5 p.m.

 Consideration for brands listed.
-This post contains affiliate links.